Sexual and gender-based violence against refugees: experiences from displacement to arrival

 The research will increase understanding of the incidence and nature of sexual and gender-based violence experienced by refugees fleeing unrest in the Levant Region (with a focus on Syria and Iraq), to strengthen mechanisms for recognising and recording the extent of sexual and gender-based violence, and for providing appropriate responses – from the time of displacement, whilst in transit, and upon resettlement.
 The project will examine how the health and social consequences of sexual and gender-based violence are identified and treated, and how they shape inequalities in life chances in different countries of refuge.

 The project is being conducted in partnership with national and international NGOs providing services and support to refugees who have experienced violence, including the Women’s Refugee Commission, Doctors of the World, Foundation House and the (Turkish) Association for Solidarity with Asylum Seekers and Migrants.

-Cathy Vaughan [Centre for Women’s Health, Gender & Society, Faculty of Medicine, Dental and Health Sciences, UoM]
+Cathy Vaughan [Centre for Women’s Health, Gender & Society, Melbourne School of Population and Global Health]

-Karen Block [Jack Brockhoff Child Health and Wellbeing Team, Melbourne School of Population and Global Health, UoM]
+Karen Block [Child Health and Wellbeing Program, Melbourne School of Population and Global Health]

 Jenny Phillimore [University of Birmingham, UK]

 Lisa Goodson [University of Birmingham, UK]

 Hoayda Darkal [Univeristy of Birmingham, UK]

 Hannah Bradby [Uppsala University, Sweden]